Guljanka/ecommerce-aws-ecs-terraform-/README.md

 The goal of this project is to simulate a real-world enterprise cloud environment while applying DevOps, cloud architecture, automation, security, monitoring, and deployment best practices.

+> **Portfolio Note:** This environment was successfully deployed on AWS and later decommissioned to avoid ongoing cloud costs.
+The Terraform infrastructure and CI/CD configuration are preserved in this repository for demonstration.

 ---

 # Enterprise Cloud Architecture